THE CCHS PROJECT

 • And because homeless persons have a much poorer health status than the housed population, they spend multiple nights in intensive and critical care units at a rate far exceeding the rate of the housed population.

-We call these volunteers CCHS: Certified Community Health Specialists
+We call these medical experts CCHS: Certified Community Health Specialists

 WHO ARE THE HOMELESS?